2014 unrest in Bosnia and Herzegovina: Sarajevo

-Some time after 10 o'clock in the evening, an explosion in Skenderija shocked the Sarajevo metropolitan area; reports are that there are no casualties.
+Some time after 10 o'clock in the evening, an explosion in Skenderija shocked the Sarajevo metropolitan area; no casualties were reported.

 Bihać

 Protests began in Bihać as early as 6 February.
 On 8 February, over 3,000 disgruntled citizens rallied at the Town Square to express dissatisfaction with the government of the Una-Sana Canton, one of Bosnia and Herzegovina's ten post-war cantons, demanding the resignation of the canton's Prime Minister Hamdija Lipovača and the Minister of the Police.

 In front of the local government building, protesters from all over the country were met by police.
 Protesters shouted "Thieves!" and "We want resignation!" and asked the police to side with them.
 Police officers confiscated a number of Molotov cocktails.
 Shops in the city center closed down as a precautionary measure.
 Hundreds of protesters gathered around Prime Minister Lipovača's home, fighting against the police and demanding resignation.
 The clash with police injured several people and the crowd later dispersed.

 On 10 February 2014, after days of protests that involved at least 3,000 people, the Prime Minister of the Una-Sana Canton Hamdija Lipovača officially resigned.